grecoe/teals/6_DeepProjects/Formula1/ReadMe.md

 - Retrieve all of their race history
 - Print an overview of their Formula 1 history

+### Example Output from starter.py
+Calling the code as provided will give your information about Alberto Ascari, his history and his race results as:

 Alberto Ascari Results:

 Years In F1 : 6